dembasowfr/RAG-systems/README.md

 #### 2.5.
 More efficient
 RAG models can be more efficient than large-scale generative models, as the initial retrieval phase narrows down the context and thus the volume of data that needs to be processed in the generation phase.

-## 3. How is retrieval augmented generation being used today?
+## 3. How is RAG being used today?
 These are some real-life examples of how RAG models are being used today to:

 #### 3.1.
 Improve customer support
 RAG can be used to build advanced chatbots or virtual assistants that deliver more personalized and accurate responses to customer queries.
 This can lead to faster responses, increased operational efficiencies, and eventually, greater customer satisfaction with support experiences.
 #### 3.2.
 Generate content